gjacopo/test-mkdocs/tools/KNIME/anomaly-detection-R.md

 Dataset information
 ---

-Human emissions of carbon dioxide and other greenhouse gases – are a primary driver of climate change – and present one of the world’s most pressing challenges.
+Human emissions of carbon dioxide and other greenhouse gases – are a primary driver of climate change – and present one of the world's most pressing challenges.
 This link between global temperatures and greenhouse gas concentrations – especially CO2 – has been true throughout Earth's history.

 To set the scene, let’s look at how the planet has warmed.
 In the chart we see the global average temperature relative to the average of the period between 1961